 Kids Leg Pain

-Kids leg pain can come from growth plates, overuse, or a recent knock during sport.
-Often, symptoms settle with the right plan.
-However, some patterns need a faster check, especially if your child limps, has swelling, or pain keeps waking them at night.
-For a broader youth sport overview, start with our Kids Sports Injuries hub.
+Kids leg pain can come from growth plates, sport load, or a recent knock during play.
+Many cases settle with the right plan.
+Some need a faster check.
+Watch for limping, swelling, fever, or pain that wakes your child.

 What Is Kids Leg Pain?